Skip to content

 David Moosmann

-Kahoot vs Blooket: Kahoot is a live, speed-based classroom quiz where a host controls the session and students race against a countdown.
-Blooket turns review into strategy games like Tower Defense, Gold Quest, and Café where students play at their own pace.
-Kahoot has 70% of peer-reviewed studies showing significant learning gains.
-Blooket has a more generous free tier and students stay more engaged.
+Kahoot vs Blooket: Kahoot is a host-controlled live quiz where students race a countdown timer.
+Blooket wraps quiz questions inside strategy games like Tower Defense, Gold Quest, and the new Adventure Quest, played at the student’s own pace.
+Kahoot still owns 70% of peer-reviewed studies showing learning gains (effect size 1.492).
+Blooket has the search momentum, the 60-player free limit, and a new Plus Flex monthly tier at $9.99 per month.
 Neither has spaced repetition.

 Kahoot vs Blooket: Quick Comparison

-Kahoot and Blooket both gamify classroom review, but they take opposite approaches.
-Kahoot is a host-controlled quiz show.
-Blooket hands students a strategy game.
-LearnClash takes a third path: 1v1 quiz duels with ELO ranking and no host required.
-The format difference shapes everything: who controls the pace, what gets rewarded, and whether “winning” actually means learning.
+Kahoot and Blooket gamify classroom review with opposite play styles.
+Kahoot is a host-led quiz show.
+Blooket hands students a strategy game with 27 modes by May 2026.
+LearnClash takes a third path: 1v1 quiz duels with ELO ranking from Iron to Phoenix and no host.
+Format choice shapes everything: who sets the pace, what gets rewarded, and whether “winning” actually means learning.

 FeatureKahootBlooket